jthulhu/beans/doc/src/concepts/parser.md

   Expression DIVIDE Expression <>
   INTEGER <>;
 ```
-We have define the non terminal `Expression` with five production
+We have defined the non terminal `Expression` with five production
 rules.
 Each production rule ends with `<>` (you can ignore this for
 now), and the whole definition ends with a semicolon.